Meet Our Commencement 2023 Speakers

 Speaker for the College of Health and Education, May 14, 2021

 In 2010, Dyke was elected chairman of the Greater Washington Board of Trade, the largest regional business organization in the Washington area.
-He has also served on the WMATA Board of Directors, Fairfax County Chamber of Commerce, Northern Virginia Business Roundtable and State Council of Higher Education in Virginia (SCHEV), in addition to his work as a member on Marymount University’s Board of Trustees.
+He has also served on the WMATA Board of Directors, Fairfax County Chamber of Commerce, Northern Virginia Business Roundtable, and State Council of Higher Education in Virginia (SCHEV), in addition to his work as a member of Marymount University’s Board of Trustees.

 Speaker for the College of Science and Humanities, May 15, 2021